 Embedded Radar Processing Hardware

 Our embedded radar interface cards are purpose-built for extreme environments, high-bandwidth networking, and interface applications.
-The V1153, V1160, and V1161 XMC cards will withstand harsh environments while staying within your SWaP and budget requirements.
+The V1153, V1160, V1161 XMC cards and V6061 & V6063 3U VPX modules will withstand harsh environments while staying within your SWaP and budget requirements.
 Supporting temperature ranges from -40°C to +85°C and complying with VITA 20 standards, each XMC card delivers a reliable, long-lasting solution for your rugged embedded needs.

 The sFPDP protocol offers a high-speed, low-overhead, point-to-point communication protocol commonly used in data intensive processing applications.
 The FC-RDMA core provides a complete layer 4 hardware IP solution for the FC–AE-RDMA protocol.
 The core provides full FC compliance, hardware-based LUN mapping, and complete offload of RDMA frame handling.
 Ethernet/RoCEv2 is implemented using a Mellanox® ConnectX®-5 network interface device, offering industry leading performance and offload functionality.